Getting started

 Boolean

 A Boolean can take on two values: false and true.
 Boolean values are used to express truth conditions about the state of a program.
 All conditions in control structures must evaluate to a Boolean value.
-There are only four values that are interpreted as false: null, false, 0 and undefined (a special invalid numeric value).
+There are only four values that are interpreted as false: null, false, 0 and nan (a special invalid numeric value).
 All other values are interpreted as true.

 Number